Exploring Self-Attention for Crop-type Classification Explainability: Explainability Framework

 \section{Explainability Framework}

-As discussed in Section \ref{sec:related_work}, investigating the attention weights learned using self-attention became a popular explainability approach.
-However, explaining transformer encoder models for crop-type classification based on image sequences remains virtually unexplored, notwithstanding the potential benefits of using attention to identify key dates and reveal the critical phenological events for disambiguation, as highlighted in Section \ref{sec:introduction}.

-In this paper, we aim to tackle these questions with our proposed explainability framework, visualized in Figure \ref{fig:explainability_framework_diagram}, which consists of three core modules: (1) crop-type classification module depicted in the yellow rectangle, (2) explainability module depicted in the green rectangle and (3) attention sensitivity analysis module depicted in the blue rectangle.
-First, the crop-type classification module trains a transformer encoder model for classifying crop types based on time series of Sentinel-2 observations.
-Next, the explainability module receives the attention weights from the transformer encoder and derives the temporal patterns and the key dates for crop disambiguation used by the model.
-These findings are connected to domain knowledge about crop phenology and input time series from the crop-type classification dataset (depicted in the red rectangle) to link learned attention patterns to crop phenology events.
-Furthermore, we perform a sensitivity analysis of the attention weights based on a crop occlusion to investigate the capability of the attention weights to unambiguously reveal important events in the crop phenology for various crop setups.
+As discussed in Section \ref{sec:introduction}, although investigating the attention weights learned using self\hyp{}attention became a popular explainability approach, its potential is still largely unexplored for crop\hyp{}type classification.
+In this paper, we reveal the explanatory power of the attention weights for crop-type classification with the explainability framework visualized in Figure \ref{fig:explainability_framework_diagram}.
+It is based on the following two core modules: 1) the \textbf{explainability module} depicted in the green rectangle and the \textbf{attention evaluation module} depicted in the blue rectangle.
+First, the explainability module summarizes the attention weights of a trained transformer encoder model (depicted in the yellow rectangle) to identify the salient dates.
+Next, it relates the attention patterns on these dates with domain knowledge about the crop phenology extracted from the dataset (depicted in the red rectangle) to detect the phenological events for crop disambiguation.
+Finally, the attention evaluation module investigates whether the identified key dates are critical for the model decisions and unveils the capability of the attention weights to unambiguously reveal important events in the crop phenology.